praiseyu/day-by-day-client/README.md

 The user can log out via the logout button and once clicked, a toast notification will confirm their log out and the page is redirected to the login page.

 ![Logout Message](./docs/images/logoutFunction.png)

+## Lessons Learned
+- Learning how to use a library or a feature is very time consuming.
+It felt like no progress was made after spending hours reading documentation and watching videos.
+- Start as early as possible: I did not have a clear picture of what I wanted to do until the final week of the capstone.
+- My capstone proposal roadmap was helpful as it was basically a to-do list of features I wanted to create.
+However, the order in which I ended up building this application not the way I had outlined in the proposal.
+Sometimes, I would start work on one feature, then realize I needed another feature before I could implement the one I was working on and had to change my workflow.
+- I should document my work more clearly and regularly.
+While I had an on-going task list that I would keep adding to, I did not document the work I had already completed or what I had figured out that day.
+In future projects, I will be sure to outline both my completed work and future tasks each day.

+## Next Steps
+- Add delete functionality for text items
+- Figure out how to constrain the react-layout grid vertically so photos cannot be moved past the "journal"
+- Make the site responsive
+- Connect with Spotify API so users can embed a song or playlist for an entry
+- More informative toast styling